pkozul/ha-floorplan/README.md

 #### Alarm Panel

 Below is an example of an 'Alarm Panel' group, showing how to add an alarm panel (as text) to your floorplan.
 The appearance of the alarm panel is styled using the appropriate CSS class, based on its current state.
-In the screenshot above, this can be seen as text (i.e. 'disarmed').
+In the screenshot above, this can be seen as an SVG text element displaying the current alarm status (i.e. 'disarmed').

 ```
        - name: Alarm Panel